 No Waste Cooking:

-Don't throw out those left over components of the shortcakes if you don't use all the biscuits for shortcake.
-Crumble the day old chocolate biscuits and layer them in a glass bowl with strawberries or Strawberry Freezer Jam, chocolate pudding, whipped cream, and chocolate sauce for a Chocolate Strawberry Trifle.
+Don't throw out those left over components of the shortcakes!
+Crumble any day old chocolate biscuits and layer them in a glass bowl with strawberries or Strawberry Freezer Jam, chocolate pudding, whipped cream, and chocolate sauce.
+This makes an easy Chocolate Strawberry Trifle using leftovers.

 More Dessert Recipes: